The main sources of real estate law in Poland include:

 The purchase of a real estate can take place through an asset deal or a share deal.
 In both situations, the financing is usually provided by concluding a loan agreement that contains a partial financing tranche for the purchase.
 A typical financing scheme includes 30–40% of the equity and the rest financed through a bank loan.

 It is not uncommon that investors finance an acquisition solely from the equity.
-In certain cases these acquisitions are often followed by subsequent refinancing.
+In certain cases these acquisitions are often followed by refinancing.
 Also, mezzanine loans are often in place to fill any financing gaps.

 The standard security package in a real estate purchase financing transaction includes: